AgateTravel WeLiveToServe

 Nepal was known as a kingdom between 1768 and 2008; however, some people still refer to Nepal as Kingdom.
 After the death of the seven members of the Royal family, including the king, queen who was shot dead, the crowd believed that the crown prince was the culprit behind the tragedy.
 Several battles took place in between and in the year 2008, 28 May Nepal was declared a Republic.

-9. Kathmandu is colder than the North Pole
+8. Kathmandu can't be colder than the North Pole

 Nepal indeed experience decent cold during winter, but it doesn’t justify or can’t be compared with the North Pole.
-Kathmandu has a relatively cold climate because of the arrangement of a water heater and heating at homes, which makes the surrounding hard to bear.
-The average temperature is said to be around 15 degrees Celsius, and during the day, the temperature is quite pleasant and sunny.
-So you can believe that there are chances of frostbite or any other problematic situation.
+Kathmandu has a relatively cold climate, which makes the surrounding hard to bear.
+The average temperature is said to be around 15 degrees Celsius, and during the day, the temperature is quite pleasant and sunny, especially in other seasons.
+You can believe that there are chances of frostbite or any other problematic situation in winter.
 However, if you are going to the higher altitudes, you might want to carry the essential to stay warm.
+That's actually, high-altitude areas might be colder than the North Pole.

-10. Sherpas are just a few people who carry bags on top of the mountain
+9. Sherpas are a few people on top of the mountain

 These myths about Nepal and Nepal history are quite popular and many tourists get confused while planning or booking their trip to Nepal.
 However, when you finally visit Nepal, make sure you are well aware of the myths of Nepal History to explore the place better.
 Don’t forget to carry your camera to capture the best of Nepal, follow the basic tips and carry the essentials to have a great time in this incredibly diverse country.